litotechenterprise/Web-Framework/README.md

 npm run start:server
 ```

-- Next start the web application
+- Next start the web application in a new terminal window

 ```bash
 npm run start:parcel